Terry's Mountain Rescue posting is refused.

 MOUNTAIN RESCUE.
 APPLICATION DENIED DUE TO LACK OF EXPERIENCE.I looked at the note in disbelief.
 Surely, they had things the wrong way round, I was more senior and experienced than Vinny.
-I saw one of the sergeants in the yard and walked over to him.
-"What's all this, Sarge?"
+I saw the Flight Sergeant in the yard and walked over to him.
+"What's all this, Flight?"
 I said.
 "Vinny's been accepted over me, that can't be right."

-The sergeant looked at me.
-It was clear I was angry and the sergeant knew it was completely out of character.
+The Flight Sergeant looked at me.
+It was clear I was angry and he knew it was completely out of character.
 He looked at the memo.
 "The form you handed in had to be passed to the MT Officer for comment.
 He probably recommended Wilkes over you because he wanted to get rid of him."

 "Well the MTO is a selfish bastard."

-The sergeant must have agreed or at least had some sympathy for me because he didn't turn from sarge to sergeant and start shouting, he just shrugged his shoulders and walked off.
+The Flight Sergeant must have agreed or at least had some sympathy for me because he didn't start shouting, he just shrugged his shoulders and walked off.